Q: What do a project management system and nuclear submarines have in common?

-PERT is a framework that can help you map out task dependencies and estimate how long your project will last.
+PERT is a framework to map out task dependencies and estimate how long a project will last.

-In this article, we’ll cover what PERT is, how you can work with it, as well as alternatives that better suit certain use cases.
+This article l cover what PERT is, how to effectively use it, and alternatives that better suit certain use cases.

 What does PERT mean?

-PERT stands for Program Evaluation and Review Technique, and it’s a way to estimate the total duration of a project with many moving parts.
+Program Evaluation and Review Technique, or PERT, is a way to estimate the total duration of a project … especially effective for projects with many moving parts and dependencies.

-A PERT chart helps you visualize a project schedule or timeline as a flowchart.
-It’s useful during the early stages of planning, when you’re still trying to figure out how all the pieces go together.
+A PERT chart helps visualize a project schedule or timeline as a flowchart.
+It’s useful during the early stages of planning when sorting through how all the pieces go together.

 For example, a project with 7 key activities and a total project duration of 14 days, could have a chart that looks like this: